City Guide for: Bourton-on-the-Water, UK

 Airport

-The nearest major airport to Bourton-on-the-Water is Birmingham Airport (BHX), located approximately 50 miles (80 km) away.
-From Birmingham Airport, you can hire a car, take a train to Moreton-in-Marsh or Kingham and then a taxi or bus to Bourton-on-the-Water, or arrange for a private transfer.
-Another option is London Heathrow Airport (LHR), which is further away (around 80 miles/130 km) but offers more international flight options.
-Similar transportation options are available from Heathrow.
+The closest major airport to the Cotswolds is Birmingham Airport (BHX), located approximately 40-60 miles from the region, depending on which part of the Cotswolds you are visiting.
+Transportation from Birmingham Airport to the Cotswolds typically involves renting a car, taking a train to a Cotswold town like Moreton-in-Marsh and then using local buses or taxis, or pre-booking a private transfer.
+Another option is London Heathrow Airport (LHR), which is further away (around 70-90 miles), but offers more international flights and similar transportation options.

 Attractions